Click hereto download medical certification for absence of work related to the Covid-19 Coronavirus.

 Please contact the practice if you wish to know who your allocated GP is.

-The average pay for GPs working at Triangle Surgery in the last financial year was £87,502 before tax and National Insurance.
-This is for 2 full time GPs and 2 locum GPs who worked in the practice for more than six months.
+The average pay for GPs working in The Triangle Practice in the last financial year was £81,250 before tax and National Insurance.
+This is for: 2 full time GPs and 2 locum GPs who worked in the practice for more than six months.